dennissammy77/swipe.match.hired/README.md

 2. Swipe, Right or left to shuffle.

-3. Swipe Up to view more job details.
+3. Swipe Up to visit more job details.

 4. 🔍 Filters & Preferences
 Customize your job feed by location, industry.